raspberrypilearning/charting-champions/en/step_5.md

 **Choose:** Pick a different datafile in your project.
 There are two available:

  - `mcu.csv` is the runtime and gross income from Marvel Cinematic Universe films
- - `carbon.csv` is the total and per-person carbon dioxide emissions of different countries and regions
+ - `carbon.csv` is the total (thousands of tons) and per-person (tons) carbon dioxide emissions of different countries and regions

 --- /task ---